An ultimate three week self-drive journey of Costa Rica's most popular regions

 Accommodation on this day: Trapp Family Lodge Hotel

-Manuel Antonio NP is where the tropical rainforest meets the dazzling white sand of Playa Manuel Antonio — one of the most beautiful beaches in Costa Rica.
-The beach – within walking distance from your hotel – is a half-mile long with a perfect white sand crescent bordered by deep green mangroves and palm trees.
+The stunning beach – within walking distance from your hotel – is a half-mile long with a perfect white sand crescent bordered by deep green mangroves and palm trees.

 Accommodation on this day: Hotel Costa Verde